michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 ### Definition
 - adj: occurring or operating at the same time
 ### Family
+- concurrent: concurrency, concurrently+
-concurrent: concurrency, concurrently+;concur: concuring, concurred, concurrence, concurrent, concurring, concurs;concurrence: concurrences;concurrency: concurrencies
+- concur: concuring, concurred, concurrence, concurrent, concurring, concurs
+- concurrence: concurrences
+- concurrency: concurrencies
 ### Examples
 - It is concurrent with a four-year sentence on similar charges from a recent military court-martial.
 - At a hearing Wednesday, 33-year-old Kilwa Jones was expected to plead guilty to state charges and be sentenced a term concurrent to the federal charges.